MJWootton-Research/Macchiato/README.md

 python --version
 ```

-If not already installed, Python 3 can be obtained from www.python.org
+If not already present, Python 3 should be installed via your operating system's package manager or obtained from www.python.org

 ### System Integration